dogweather/forkful/content/en/lua/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?

-Checking if a directory exists is a fundamental operation when writing scripts that interact with the filesystem, ensuring that your program operates on valid paths and prevents errors related to nonexistent directories.
-This task is crucial for creating new files in directories, reading from them, or performing directory-specific operations safely.

 ## How to:
 In Lua, you don't have a built-in function to directly check if a directory exists, so you often rely on the Lua File System (lfs) library, a popular third-party library for file operations.

 First, ensure you have Lua File System installed.
 If not, you can generally install it using LuaRocks: